10,000+ shipped to 44 countries since 2012

 About The Present

-A clock for the scale of the year
+A wall clock for the scale of the year.

-The Present is an annual wall clock designed to reveal a scale of time most of us never get to see: the year.
+The Present is an annual wall clock designed to reveal a shape of time most of us never get to see: the year.

 It does this effortlessly.
-One hand completes one full revolution every 365 days, turning the passing year into a single, continuous cycle.
+One hand completes one full revolution every 365.24-days, turning the passing year into a single, continuous shape.

 The result is not a new schedule, system, or habit.